-Years later, Wayne Newton would appear on Larry King Live and say “Johnny Carson is a mean-spirited human being.
+Years later, singer Wayne Newton would appear on Larry King Live and say “Johnny Carson is a mean-spirited human being.
 And there are people that he has hurt that people will never know about.
-And for some reason at some point, he decided to turn that kind of negative attention toward me.
-And I refused to have it.”
+And for some reason, at some point, he decided to turn that kind of negative attention toward me and I refused to have it.”
 Eventually, Newton actually barged into Carson’s office and threatened him with a fight unless he cut it out with the jokes.
 Results were immediate.

 It’s not a beautiful day in the neighborhood

-Although it took viewers to accept Mr. Rogers’ wholesome speeches as sincere, once they did, he became an exemplary beacon.
-However, Carson did an alternate take on his character, and evil Mr. Rogers who wanted to steal money from parents to keep his show going.
+Although it took viewers some time to accept Mr. Rogers’ wholesome speeches as sincere, once they did, he became an exemplary beacon.
+However, Carson did an alternate take on his character in the form of evil Mr. Rogers, who wanted to steal money from parents to keep his show going.

-Fred Rogers himself was, predictably, unimpressed, and didn’t like this character that went literally totally against everything he stood for.
+Fred Rogers himself was, predictably, unimpressed, and didn’t like this character that literally went against everything he stood for.
 Later, Carson did actually apologize for the skit.

 A Hope-less situation